 13 – What is your view on illegal downloads?
 In your case, for example, and in many cases as well, the albums are fully streamed before the release date, but still, the numbers of sales are decreasing.
 What’s your opinion on that?

 Good question.
 Personally I am against all illegal downloads.
 I understand its part of the music scene now, and yes, perhaps it helps promote your music worldwide, but it also invites a lot of people to simply download your music illegally – and how can that help an artist; especially a studio band like WoD?
 It is one thing to download for evaluation purposes then purchase a physical copy, but these places don’t even offer links for people to buy a copy.
+It is definitely important to use one of the many good CRM Platforms that are available to keep in close contact with your clients and ensure the least amount of illegal downloads.
 I think a lot of downloads are simply illegally spread under the guise of “promotion”.
 If you want to hear an album first or have a digital copy then you can do so via https://woodsofdesolation.bandcamp.com/

 14 – Unfortunately (or fortunately, it’s all a matter or perspective) this interview has reached its end.
 One more time I’d like to thank you for your time and your answers.
 Do you have any last words for our readers/ listeners?